Intention (criminal law): Unconditional intent and conditional intent

 Unconditional intent: a person's expected result from the consequence of their actions.

 Conditional intent: a person's expected result only when a condition diverts the person from their unconditional intent.

 For example, a couple is planning to have an outdoor wedding, but also reserve an indoor facility in the unlikely condition of bad weather.
 The unconditional intent is to have the wedding outside.
 The conditional intent is to have the wedding inside on the condition of bad weather.

 In Holloway v.
-United States, the United States Supreme Court held that the word 'intent' within a federal statute could mean either a person's "unconditional intent", "conditional intent" or both depending on context and the congressional purpose of the statute.
+United States, the United States Supreme Court held that the word 'intent' within a federal statute could mean either a person's "unconditional intent", "conditional intent", or both, depending on context and the congressional purpose of the statute.

 Holloway was charged and convicted with the federal crime of carjacking "with the intent to cause death or serious bodily harm".
 Holloway admitted to carjacking at gunpoint but argued he only intended to use his weapon "if any of the drivers had given him a hard time".
 The unconditional intent was to carjack without harm to the driver.
 The conditional intent was to carjack and cause harm to the driver if the driver became uncooperative.

 The issue of this case was whether the statute's phrase "with the intent to cause death or serious bodily harm" applies to a defendant's unconditional intent or conditional intent.
 The Court found that although the construction of the phrase suggests that Congress meant to provide "a federal penalty for only those carjackings in which the offender actually attempted to harm or kill the driver ... that a commonsense reading of the carjacking statute counsels that Congress intended to criminalize a broader scope of conduct than attempts to assault or kill in the course of automobile robberies".
 The Court, therefore, affirmed Holloway's conviction and held that a defendant's conditional intent may be an element of a federal crime depending on the context and purpose of the statute.

 Purpose intent and knowledge intent

 In many situations in the United States, a person is considered to have acted with intent if the definitions of purpose or knowledge are satisfied.
 In other situations (especially regarding specific intent crimes that have "with intent to" in their definition), intent may be considered to refer to purpose only.
 Arguably, the most influential legal definitions of purpose and knowledge come from the Model Penal Code's definitions of mens rea.

+Under UK case law, if proof of intent to deceive is required, a company can be convicted on an offence where the manager concerned can be shown to have formed that intention.